mahithagarikipati/NetflixRecommenderSystem/index.md

 ### Overview
 The purpose of this project is to implement Netflix Recommender System by using cloud computing concepts.

-The concepts implemented are - Person Correlation Coefficient, Alternating Least squares using Cosine Similarity algorithms
+The concepts implemented are - Person Correlation Coefficient, Cosine Similarity algorithms, and Alternating Least squares to find RMSE

 These algorithms made use of pySpark framework for implementing the collaborative filtering to recommend movies to given user.